Russian counter-sanctions law

-The court of the first and the court of appeal rejected Uralvagonzavod’s claim.
+Both, the Court of first instance and the Court of Appeal rejected Uralvagonzavod’s claim.
 However, the court of cassation issued a ruling in favor of Uralvagonzavod and held that the lower courts failed to fully analyze the arguments of enforceability of the arbitration agreement.
-As a result, the cassation court quashed the judgments of the lower courts and transferred the case back to the court of first instance for a new trial.
+As a result, the Court of Cassation quashed the judgments of the lower courts and transferred the case back to the Court of first instance for a new trial.

-Most importantly, the cassation court held that the court of first instance shall take into consideration Articles 248.1 and 248.2 of the Arbitrazh Procedure Code of the Russian Federation (“APC RF”), according to which Russian state courts have exclusive jurisdiction to resolve the disputes which involve sanctioned entities.
-The court also noted that Russian courts also may issue anti-suit injunctions prohibiting to initiate or continue arbitration proceeding.
-In the process of reconsideration of the case by the court of first instance, Uralvagonzavod insisted that the arbitration clause is unenforceable because it was prevented from paying its share of the arbitration fees to the SCC, and was unable to instruct a local legal counsel.
+Most importantly, the Court of Cassation held that the Court of first instance shall take into consideration Articles 248.1 and 248.2 of the Arbitrazh Procedure Code of the Russian Federation (“APC RF”), according to which Russian state courts have exclusive jurisdiction to resolve disputes which involve sanctioned entities.
+The court also noted that Russian courts also may issue anti-suit injunctions prohibiting initiating or continue arbitration proceedings.
+In the process of reconsideration of the case by the Court of first instance, Uralvagonzavod insisted that the arbitration clause is unenforceable because Uralvagonzavod was prevented from paying its share of the arbitration fees to the Stockholm Chamber of Commerce ('SCC'), and was unable to instruct a local legal counsel.
 The claimant also pleaded that a prospective arbitral award may be unjust due to the possible partiality of the arbitrators based on the designation of Uralvagonzavod.